13. Prophecies Fulfilling - Revelation Chapter Seventeen - The Present Prophetic Age

 Rev 17:16 And the ten horns which thou sawest upon the beast, these shall hate the whore, and shall make her desolate and naked, and shall eat her flesh, and burn her with fire.
 17 For God hath put in their hearts to fulfil his will, and to agree, and give their kingdom unto the beast, until the words of God shall be fulfilled.

-The first 'Reich' was the Roman empire.
-It was based on a unifying government as distinct to a unifying culture, religion, ethnicity, or 'race.'
-In Danial chapter 7 it is described as built from 'iron mixed with clay'.
+The fall of the final incarnation of the Roman empire will die self-destruction.
+A kind of political suicide.
+The first Roman empire was based on a unifying government as distinct to a unifying culture, religion, ethnicity, or 'race.'
+In Danial Chapter 7 it was predicted to be made from 'iron mixed with clay'.
 This is prophetic language that indicates the lack of social cohesion within the empire.
-The last 'Reich' will destroy itself due to the same lack of social cohesion between the ten 'kingdoms,' and the dominant power.
-'Multiculturalism' and international political consolidation fail again.

 Later prophecies after Revelation 18 lie too far into the future to be considered with any accuracy.